-- If you are expected to be released quickly, you might be able to keep wearing street clothes, if not you you will be given a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be able to keep wearing street clothes, if not you will be given a jail issued jumpsuit.

 Have you ever been booked into jail?
 If so, please share your experience so others can benefit from your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that could help other people make it through jail intake?

 Post A Comment